cynici/tomcat/README.md

 - https://hub.docker.com/r/sdd330/alpine-oraclejdk7/~/dockerfile/
 - https://hub.docker.com/r/sdd330/alpine-tomcat-oraclejdk/

 [gosu](https://github.com/tianon/gosu) has been included so that tomcat would run as non-root user for better security.
-The gosu stanza in the Dockerfile is based on [docker-alpine-gosu](https://github.com/mendsley/docker-alpine-gosu)
+The gosu stanza in the Dockerfile is based on [docker-alpine-gosu](https://github.com/mendsley/docker-alpine-gosu).
+The docker image uses `/docker-entrypoint.sh` to run tomcat as non-root user.
+The numeric UID of this user in the container defaults to 1000 but it may be overridden with the environment variable *TOMCAT_UID*.

 [dockerize](https://github.com/jwilder/dockerize) may be used to wait for any dependent container (service) to be ready before starting Tomcat.
+To use it, define the environment variable *DOCKERIZE_CMD* with the full command, e.g. `dockerize -wait=tcp://my_postgresql_host_ip:5432 -timeout=30m`.

 My personal use-case is for running [Boundless](http://boundlessgeo.com/products/opengeo-suite/) GeoServer and GeoFence.